microsoft/WindowsAppSDK-Samples/MrtCore/README.md

 # Load resources using MRT Core

 MRT Core is the modern resource loading library used in WunUI 3 and Project Reunion.
-This sample demonstrates how to use MRT Core to load resources from multiple sample files, and how to select which version of a specific named resource to load.
+This sample demonstrates how to use MRT Core to load resources from multiple sample files and how to select which version of a specific named resource to load.

 ## Building and running the sample

 Before building the sample, make sure to set up your environment correctly by following the steps [here](https://docs.microsoft.com/en-us/windows/apps/project-reunion#set-up-your-development-environment).

-This sample consists of two solutions, one is a required library for the other and must be manually built before the MRT Core sample will build or run.
+This sample consists of two solutions.
+One is a required library for the other and must be manually built before the MRT Core sample will build or run.
 This is a temporary step that will be removed as development continues on Project Reunion and MRT Core.

 1. Open winui_class_lib\winui_class_lib.sln in Visual Studio 2019 Preview.
 2. Build the solution using the same build configuration you intend to use for the MRT Core sample.